 Item Number 9.
 Date You Became a Lawful Permanent Resident (if applicable).
-Provide the official date when your permanent residence began as shown on your Permanent Resident Card.
+Provide the official date when your permanent residence began as shown on your Permanent Resident Card (formerly known as the Alien Registration Card).
 Provide the date in this order: Month, Day, Year.
 For example, type or print August 9, 1988 as 08/09/1988.
-USCIS may reject your application if you do not provide the date you became a lawful permanent resident.
+USCIS may reject your application if you are a lawful permanent resident and do not provide the date you became a lawful permanent resident.

 Item Number 10.
 Country of Birth.
-Type or print the name of the country where you were born.
-Type or print the name of the country at the time of your birth, even if the name changed.
+Type or print the name of the country at the time of your birth, even if the name of the country has changed.

 Item Number 11.
 Country of Citizenship or Nationality.
 Type or print the name of the country as it currently exists, where you are currently a citizen or national.
-If the country no longer exists, type or print the name of the country with current authority.
+If the country no longer exists, type or print the current name of the country with current authority.

-- 1. If you are stateless, type or print the name of the country as it currently exists, where you were last a citizen or national. - 2.
+- 1. If you are stateless, type or print the name of the country, as it currently exists, where you were last a citizen or national. - 2.
 If you are a citizen or national of more than one country, type or print the name of the foreign country that issued your last passport.

 Item Number 12.
-Do you have a physical or developmental disability or mental impairment that prevents you from demonstrating your kowledge and understanding of the English language and/or civics requirements for naturalization?
+Do you have a physical or developmental disability or mental impairment that prevents you from demonstrating your knowledge and understanding of the English language and/or civics requirements for naturalization?
 Select "Yes" if you are requesting an exception to the English language and/or civics tests based on a physical or developmental disability or mental impairment that prevents you from complying with the English language and/or civics requirements for naturalization.
 Submit Form N-648, Medical Certification for Disability Exceptions, as an attachment to your Form N-400.